 Documentation

 HTML to App can register your generated macOS app as a Finder handler for selected file extensions or folders, preselect app permissions from HTML metadata, and pass opened items into your page JavaScript with scoped read and write access where appropriate.
+Generated apps can also send native macOS notifications, update badges, and run from a JavaScript-controlled menu bar icon.

 What the feature does